Choose the right finance when starting a business

 How much startup finance do you need and when?

-It's essential to have an accurate idea of your financial needs.
-Once you have calculated the amount you'll need to cover your initial start-up costs, you'll also need to factor in your running expenses.
+It's essential to have an accurate idea of your startup financial needs.
+There is a range of start-up costs that you may need to consider.
+Additionally, you'll need to find suitable business premises and acquire business assets such as business equipment (eg, computers, office furniture), and ensure you have business insurance and adequate stock supplies.
 The following financial forecasts will help you to calculate how much money you will need to start and run your business:

 • Sales forecast - the amount of money you expect to raise from sales - see forecast and plan sales.